luxonis/luxonis-train/README.md

 - `WandB`, requires the following environment variables:
   - `WANDB_API_KEY`

-There is an option for remote `POSTGRESS` storage for [Tuning](#tuning).
-To connect to the database you need to specify the following env variables:
+There is an option for remote `POSTGRESS` database storage for [Tuning](#tuning).
+You need to specify the following env variables in order to connect to the database:

 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`